adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 </ContentPage>
 ```

-There are a couple of interesting things to note here.
-The `StackLayout` element
-is our layout element.
+The `StackLayout` element is our layout element.
 It occupies the entire screen (since it is a direct child
 of the content page) and the options just center whatever the contents are.
-The
-only contents are a button.
+The only contents are a button.

 There are two bindings.
-These are bound from the view-model.
-We've already seen
-the Title property - this is a text field that specifies the title of the page.
+These are bound to properties in the view-model.
+We've already seen the Title property - this is a text field that specifies the title of the page.
 The other binding is a login command.
-When the button is tapped, the login command
-will be run.
+When the button is tapped, the login command will be run.
 We'll get onto that in the view-model later.

 The other file created is the code-behind file.
-Because we are moving all
-of the non-UI code into a view-model, the code-behind file is trivial:
+Because we are moving all of the non-UI code into a view-model, the code-behind file is trivial:

 ```csharp
 using TaskList.ViewModels;